Dynavax Technologies Corporation (DVAX) Stock: Analyzing the Market Value

 DVAX) stock’s latest price update

-Dynavax Technologies Corporation (NASDAQ: DVAX)’s stock price has decreased by -1.63 compared to its previous closing price of 9.81.
-Nevertheless, the company has seen a loss of -1.33% in its stock price over the last five trading days.
+Dynavax Technologies Corporation (NASDAQ: DVAX)’s stock price has increased by 1.83 compared to its previous closing price of 9.85.
+However, the company has seen a gain of 2.24% in its stock price over the last five trading days.
 Barron’s reported on 09/13/21 that The U.K. Canceled a Vaccine Deal.
 Here’s the Fallout for Stocks.

 DVAX’s Market Performance

-Dynavax Technologies Corporation (DVAX) has experienced a -1.33% fall in stock performance for the past week, with a -5.30% drop in the past month, and a -6.04% drop in the past quarter.
-The volatility ratio for the week is 2.71%, and the volatility levels for the past 30 days are at 3.12% for DVAX.
-The simple moving average for the last 20 days is -2.43% for DVAX stock, with a simple moving average of -18.13% for the last 200 days.
+Dynavax Technologies Corporation (DVAX) has experienced a 2.24% rise in stock performance for the past week, with a -0.30% drop in the past month, and a -5.11% drop in the past quarter.
+The volatility ratio for the week is 2.91%, and the volatility levels for the past 30 days are at 3.05% for DVAX.
+The simple moving average for the last 20 days is 2.30% for DVAX stock, with a simple moving average of -14.82% for the last 200 days.

 Analysts’ Opinion of DVAX